Mariappan/nix-config-mirror/README.md

 ## ToDo
 - Integrate sops-nix
-- Download script12 and meslo font and install it

 ## Authors and acknowledgment
 Show your appreciation to those who have contributed to the project.